fusioncharts/dev_centre_docs/chart-guide/standard-charts/inverse-y-axis-chart.md

 > The inverse data plots (column and area) will be applicable to the charts with positive y-axis range (> = 0).

-The FusionCharts Suite XT includes the following three types of inverse axis charts:
+The FusionCharts Suite XT includes the following three types of inverse y-axis charts:

 * Inverse Y-axis Column Chart